 He does not often come back the next day to complete a design because conditions are rarely the same, but Beck recently completed ‘Waterbowl29’ [“… the 29th drawing done in the water bowl”], and “It took two days, about 16 hours…”

 In contrast, “The ‘StJacques14’ […because it is in the flat area under the St Jacques lift] … took about 6 hours … [completed Nov.
 8].”

 “It’s all about a good image and good contrast.
 The shadow is what really makes the design…the direction the sun is and which way to walk to get the greatest contrast…” Beck emphasized.

-He said his fame spread mainly “due to the internet” and his Facebook page [Simon Beck’s Snow Art].
+Simon Beck said his fame as a snow artist spread mainly “due to the internet” and his Facebook page, which has over 275K followers.
 “It is [considered] art now.”

-He said he done several logos for snowshoe companies like Tubbs, but admits, as an artist, there is a “bit of an issue” doing advertising on mountain snow.
-“I am not sure where to enough is enough for advertising like actually doing text in an [advertisement],” he mused.
+Over the years, he said he has also created several logos for snowshoe companies like Tubbs but admits that there is a “bit of an issue” advertising on mountain snow as an artist.
+“I am not sure where enough is enough for advertising like actually doing text in an [advertisement],” he mused.